Skip to content

 preorder_find_paths_step11

-Complex backtracking problems usually involve one or more constraints, which are often used for "pruning".
+Complex backtracking problems usually contain one or more constraints.
+Constraints can typically be used for "pruning".

-In a binary tree, search for all nodes with a value of \(7\) and return the paths from the root to these nodes, with restriction that the paths do not contain nodes with a value of \(3\).
+In a binary tree, search all nodes with value \(7\) and return the paths from the root node to these nodes, but require that the paths do not contain nodes with value \(3\).

-To meet the above constraints, we need to add a pruning operation: during the search process, if a node with a value of \(3\) is encountered, it aborts further searching down through the path immediately.
-The code is as shown:
+To satisfy the above constraints, we need to add pruning operations: during the search process, if we encounter a node with value \(3\), we return early and do not continue searching.
+The code is as follows:

 preorder_traversal_iii_compact.py